**These posts often contain affiliate links. Please see our disclosure policy for details.**

-A tutorial showing how to make a baby bib.
-Included are photos and instructions on how to sew a DIY baby food bib and a how to make a bandana drool bib.
+In this fun sewing tutorial, learn how to make a baby bib!
+Included are photos and instructions on how to sew a DIY baby food bib and how to make a bandana drool bib.

-I was visiting my sister before Christmas and during breakfast, my niece had on a super cute bib with a fun printed front.
+I was visiting my sister and during breakfast, my niece had on a super cute bib with a fun printed front.

 Let’s walk through the basic steps of how to make a simple baby bib!